Leveraging Machine Learning for High-Dimensional Option Pricing within the Uncertain Volatility Model: Introduction

-More recently, Guyon and Labordère \cite{guyon2010uncertain} introduce two innovative Monte Carlo methods to price financial derivatives under the UVM.
+Subsequently, \cite{guyon2010uncertain} introduce two innovative Monte Carlo methods for pricing financial derivatives under the UVM.
 These methods address the challenges posed by high-dimensionality, where traditional finite-difference schemes fall short.
 Moreover, the paper considers a path-dependent option, which is particularly useful in the context of the UVM.
 This is beneficial because path-dependent options can capture the effects of the asset's historical prices, providing a more accurate valuation under uncertainty, and aligning well with the UVM's focus on modeling worst-case scenarios.
 Despite one may appreciate the innovative approach presented in the paper, it is worth noting that the numerical results are occasionally suboptimal, and the authors do not extend their numerical analysis to derivatives with more than two underlyings.

+\arabld{More recently, the literature on parameter uncertainty has gained renewed momentum.
+In this regard, \cite{cohen2019european} explore European option pricing under parameter uncertainty in stochastic volatility models by framing the uncertainty as a control problem and employing backward stochastic differential equations.
+Similarly, \cite{lutkebohmert2022robust} tackle the challenges posed by uncertain model parameters in generalized affine processes by leveraging a dynamic programming approach enhanced with deep neural networks.
+Furthermore, \cite{akhtari2023generalized} develop a generalized Feynman-Kac formula to address volatility uncertainty, extending its applicability to settings involving a discounting term in the associated PDE.}